brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

     <img width="400" src="/images/aconcagua13b.jpeg">
 </p>

 We descended fast, grabbing our gear from La Cueva before flying down the traverse.
 I briefly slowed to walk with Karol, who was helping rope one of his exhausted clients down, despite successfully getting all five to the summit.
-From the top back to camp took us only around 1 hour 45 minutes because we were racing an incoming storm.
+From the top back to camp took us only 1 hour 45 minutes because we were racing an incoming storm.

 Back at camp the mood was sombre.
-Some people were understandably upset about turning around, but I quietly felt overwhelming relief.
+The Belgians were understandably upset about turning around, so I was quiet in my overwhelming relief.
 I had spent months obsessively preparing because I knew success rates were so low.
 Other teams we'd met had only managed two summits from eight climbers, or three from thirteen.
 The pressure of knowing how much could go wrong had finally lifted.

 That evening I developed dizzy spells and the tunnel vision came back, I managed it with water and deep breathing but was ready to get back down properly.

 ## Day 14
 #### Descend to Plaza de Mulas (4,370m)